Wayne Huizenga, who built his fortune from trash, dies at 80

 He sold the Marlins in 1999 to John Henry, and sold the Panthers in 2001, unhappy with rising NHL player salaries and the stock price for the team's public company.

-He turned a nifty profit by selling the Dolphins and their stadium for $1.1 billion, nearly seven times what he paid to become sole owner.
+He turned a nifty profit by selling the Dolphins and their stadium for US$1.1b, nearly seven times what he paid to become sole owner.
 But he knew the bottom line in the NFL is championships, and his Dolphins perennially came up short.

+Johnson tweeted: "A great man, one of the nicest individuals I have ever known, Wayne Huizenga passed away.
+RIP."

-Harry Wayne Huizenga was born in the Chicago suburbs on Dec.
-29, 1937, to a family of garbage haulers.
-He began his business career in Pompano Beach in 1962, driving a garbage truck from 2 a.m. to noon each day for $500 a month.
+Harry Wayne Huizenga was born in the Chicago suburbs on December 29, 1937, to a family of garbage haulers.
+He began his business career in Pompano Beach in 1962, driving a garbage truck from 2 a.m. to noon each day for US$500 a month.

 One customer successfully sued Huizenga, saying that in an argument over a delinquent account, Huizenga injured him by grabbing his testicles — an allegation Huizenga always denied.